Enable fingerprint authentication for sudo on Ubuntu

 Now you should see the following dialog in your terminal:

-Screenshot of PAM Configuration dialogue in a Terminal.
+Screenshot of PAM Configuration dialogue in a Terminal

-PAM Configuration dialogue in a Terminal
+Screenshot of PAM Configuration dialogue in a Terminal

 Now, select “Fingerprint authentication”, navigate to OK with Tab, and press the space bar to save the configuration.